Emotional Intelligence Toolkit

 If you tend to shut down when you’re under stress or have experienced trauma, stress-relieving activities that get you moving may be particularly helpful.

-Sit up straight and simply make “mmmm” sounds with your lips together and teeth slightly apart.
+How to tone: Sit up straight and simply make “mmmm” sounds with your lips together and teeth slightly apart.
 Experiment by changing the pitch and volume until you experience a pleasant vibration in your face and, eventually, your heart and stomach.

 Memories.
 Think back to what you did as a child to calm down.
 If you had a blanket or stuffed toy, you might benefit from tactile stimulation.
 Try tying a textured scarf around your neck before an appointment or keeping a piece of soft suede in your pocket.

-After drawing upon your sensory toolbox becomes habit, try simply imagining vivid sensations when stress strikes.
+The power of imagination.
+Once drawing upon your sensory toolbox becomes habit, try simply imagining vivid sensations when stress strikes.
 The memory of your baby's face will have the same calming or energizing effects on your brain as seeing her photo.
 When you can recall a strong sensation, you'll never be without a quick stress relief tool.

 Taking a short hiatus from the television, computer, and cell phone will give you insight on what your senses respond to best.